Select therapeutic use:

 HIV-1 infection, in combination with other antiretroviral agents.

 Swallow tabs whole.
 Take with meals.
 Oral soln: may be mixed with chocolate milk, Ensure, or Advera within 1hour of dosing.
 Initially at least 300mg twice daily, increase every 2‒3 days by 100mg twice daily to 600mg twice daily.
 Concomitant other PIs (eg, atazanavir, darunavir, fosamprenavir, saquinavir, tipranavir); reduce ritonavir dose.
+Pregnant women: avoid oral soln.
 See full labeling.

-Concomitant alfuzosin HCl, amiodarone, flecainide, quinidine, propafenone, voriconazole (w. ritonavir ≥400mg every 12hrs), ergots, oral midazolam, triazolam, pimozide, cisapride, St. John's Wort, lovastatin, simvastatin, sildenafil (Revatio; only when used to treat PAH).
+Concomitant alfuzosin HCl, amiodarone, dronedarone, flecainide, quinidine, propafenone, voriconazole (w. ritonavir ≥400mg every 12hrs), colchicine (in renal and/or hepatic impairment), lurasidone, pimozide, ergots, oral midazolam, triazolam, cisapride, St. John's Wort, lovastatin, simvastatin, sildenafil (Revatio; only when used to treat PAH).

 Discontinue if pancreatitis occurs.
-Impaired hepatic function, liver enzyme abnormalities, hepatitis; consider monitoring ALT/AST, GGT at baseline and for first 3 months of therapy.
+Pre-existing liver disease, liver enzyme abnormalities, or hepatitis; consider monitoring ALT/AST, GGT (esp. during first 3 months of therapy).
 Severe hepatic impairment: not recommended.
-Pre-existing conduction system disease, cardiomyopathy, ischemic heart or underlying structural heart disease.
-Monitor blood, CPK, uric acid, triglycerides, cholesterol, and for hyperglycemia.
-Hemophilia.
-Diabetes.
+Increased risk of cardiac conduction abnormalities in patients with ischemic heart or underlying structural heart disease, pre-existing conduction abnormalities, cardiomyopathies.
+Monitor blood, CPK, uric acid, triglycerides, and cholesterol prior to initiation and periodically during therapy.
+Monitor for hyperglycemia and new onset/exacerbation of diabetes.
+Hemophilia (monitor for spontaneous bleeding).
+Toxicity in preterm neonates (see full labeling).
 Elderly.
-Pregnancy (Cat.B).
-Oral soln for preterm neonates in immediate postnatal period not recommended unless benefits outweigh risks.
+Pregnancy.
 Nursing mothers: not recommended.

 See Contraindications.
 Simeprevir, salmeterol, high-dose or long-term meperidine, ketoconazole or itraconazole >200mg/day: not recommended.
-May affect or be affected by CYP3A4, 2D6, 2C9, 1A2, 2C19, 2B6, or glucuronyl transferase substrates.
-Potentiates other protease inhibitors, maraviroc, tramadol, propoxyphene, antidepressants (eg, SSRIs, tricyclics, nefazodone, desipramine, trazodone), vinca alkaloids (eg, vincristine, vinblastine), dasatinib, nilotinib, dronabinol, quinine, bosentan, β-blockers, CCBs, PDE-5 inhibitors, neuroleptics, sedative/hypnotics, statins, methamphetamine; may need dose reductions.
+May affect or be affected by CYP3A, 2D6, 2C9, 1A2, 2C19, 2B6, or glucuronyl transferase substrates.
+Potentiates other protease inhibitors, maraviroc, tramadol, propoxyphene, antidepressants (eg, SSRIs, tricyclics, nefazodone, desipramine, trazodone), vinca alkaloids (eg, vincristine, vinblastine), dasatinib, nilotinib, dronabinol, quinine, bosentan, β-blockers (eg, metoprolol, timolol), CCBs (eg, diltiazem, nifedipine, verapamil), PDE-5 inhibitors (eg, avanafil, sildenafil, tadalafil, vardenafil), antipsychotics (eg, perphenazine, risperidone, thioridazine), sedative/hypnotics (eg, buspirone, clorazepate, diazepam, estazolam), statins (eg, atorvastatin, rosuvastatin), methamphetamine; may need dose reductions.
 Increases levels of disopyramide, lidocaine, mexiletine, carbamazepine, clonazepam, ethosuximide, digoxin, immunosuppressants; monitor.
-Antagonizes raltegravir, divalproex, lamotrigine, phenytoin, bupropion, atovaquone, theophylline, methadone, oral contraceptives.
+Antagonizes raltegravir, divalproex, lamotrigine, phenytoin, bupropion, atovaquone, theophylline (monitor), methadone (consider dose increase), oral contraceptives.
 Antagonized by rifampin.
-Avoid metronidazole, disulfiram, colchicine (in renal or hepatic impairment), glucocorticoids (eg, fluticasone, budesonide, dexamethasone, prednisone; increased steroid effects), rivaroxaban (increased bleeding risk).
+Avoid metronidazole, disulfiram, glucocorticoids (eg, fluticasone, budesonide, dexamethasone, prednisone; increased steroid effects), rivaroxaban (increased bleeding risk).
 Reduce rifabutin dose by at least ¾, quetiapine to ⅙ of current dose, clarithromycin dose in renal dysfunction.
 Concomitant bedaquiline: use only if benefit outweighs the risk.
 Monitor fentanyl, parenteral midazolam, warfarin.
 See full labeling.